 One of the most common mistakes people make is to confuse the terms “Great Britain” and “the United Kingdom (UK)”.
-The distinction is important not just for geographers, but also for employment lawyers.
-Great Britain, quite simply, consists of England, Scotland and Wales.
+The distinction is important not just for geographers, but also for employment lawyers and HR professionals.
+Great Britain consists of England, Scotland and Wales.
 The UK includes England, Scotland and Wales, but also includes Northern Ireland (NI).
-In this section, we outline the differences in employment law between Great Britain and NI, and throughout the term “Britain” is used to denote Great Britain.
+This guidance outlines the differences in employment law between Great Britain and NI, and throughout, the term “Britain” is used to denote Great Britain.